gatkinso/challenge/README.md

 ```

 HTML formatted unit test coverage information should be generated in the <topsrc>/build/code_coverage directory.

+Your build artifacts should be in the  <topsrc>/build/staging directory.

 ## Unit tests
-In your build directory, do this...
+To run the unit tests, in your build directory, do this...

 ```
 > ctest .